sncarenyang/medical-ai-assistant/README.md

 - Uses only the wikipedia Python package and sklearn TF‑IDF + cosine similarity.
 - Is intended as an educational / demonstration project, **not** as a medical diagnosis system.

-Always consult a licensed physician for real medical advice.

 ## 📌 Features